Vetusta Monumenta: Ancient Monuments, a Digital Edition

 Label: penes D.m Hañs Sloan Barñt.

-Obverse of the Silver Medal, Outer Circle: HEI MIHI QVOD TANTO VIRTVS PERFVSA DECORE NON HABET ETERNOS INVIOLATA DIES
+Obverse, Outer Circle: HEI MIHI QVOD TANTO VIRTVS PERFVSA DECORE NON HABET ETERNOS INVIOLATA DIES

-Reverse of the Silver Medal, Outer Circle: FELICES ARABES MVNDI QVIBVS VNICA PHŒNIX PHŒNICEM REPARAT DEPEREVNDO NOVAM
+Reverse, Outer Circle: FELICES ARABES MVNDI QVIBVS VNICA PHŒNIX PHŒNICEM REPARAT DEPEREVNDO NOVAM

-Reverse of the Silver Medal, Inner Circle: O MISEROS ANGLOS MVNDI QVIBVS VNICA PHŒNIX VLTIMA FIT NOSTRO TRISTIA FATA SOLO
+Reverse, Inner Circle: O MISEROS ANGLOS MVNDI QVIBVS VNICA PHŒNIX VLTIMA FIT NOSTRO TRISTIA FATA SOLO

-Struck gold medal of James I, Commemorating the Peace with Spain (1604):
+Medal of James I, Commemorating the Peace with Spain (1604):

-Obverse: IACOBVS DG ANG SCO FR ET HIB REX
+Obverse: IACOBVS D G ANG SCO FR ET HIB REX

 Reverse: HINC PAX COPIA CLARAQ RELIGIO